 This kind of pricing strategy can help sell out those nights – for example, mid-week – that would otherwise not get booked.

 When you connect a dynamic pricing tool to your vacation rental software, you’ll be able to set a simple nightly, weekly or monthly rate in a flash, or offer dynamic rates depending on the length of the stay, the number of guests, the day of the week and other factors.

-Offers and discounts have always been one of the biggest incentives to motivate a person to take action and make a purchase, and this certainly also applies to the travel industry.
+Offers and discounts have always been one of the biggest incentives to motivate buyers to make a purchase, and this also applies to the travel industry.

 Offer deals and discounts to your customers, but be careful.
 Always analyze your profit margin to determine what percentage of discount can maximize your bookings without affecting your bottom line.

 Acquiring a new customer has a high cost – in terms of time, energy and marketing spend.

 Think about the daily effort that the management of your vacation rental house requires.
 All the time spent overseeing reservations and guest payments, the energy it takes to organize their stay and ensure an unforgettable experience, in addition to the physical and economic efforts required to define a business plan or a marketing strategy to better promote your property online and offline.